 In theory, it should be possible to re-mold a thermoplastic part into something completely new, but in practice this isn't really the case.
-Most often, dip molded thermoplastic parts are chopped up into tiny little pieces and then recycled into other thermoplastic manufacturing processes like extrusion, injection molding, and calendering.
+Most often, dip molded thermoplastic parts are chopped up into tiny little pieces and then recycled for use in other thermoplastic manufacturing processes like extrusion, injection molding, and calendaring.

 Also referred to as polyvinyl chloride, PVC is best know as a material called vinyl.
 Here at Piper, PVC is processed in two forms:

 - As a liquid known as plastisol in our dipping process

 - As a vinyl powder used in our fluidized bed processes

 Comprised in part of PVC resin, plastisol is an incredibly versatile compound that is a liquid at room temperature.
 Able to be formulated by the team at Piper to meet your products' unique specifications, plastisol has a dielectric strength of approximately 400 volts/mil and is resistant to a wide range of chemicals.